FiguraMC/Figura/README.md

 ![image](https://user-images.githubusercontent.com/40085587/232266641-0ef9d180-4190-46f5-a4a6-7e01e06fe6a1.png)

-## But not only that, Figura also have a whole [Lua](https://www.lua.org/) API to make your own scripts!
+## But not only that, Figura also have a whole optional [Lua](https://www.lua.org/) API to make your own scripts!

 ![image](https://user-images.githubusercontent.com/40085587/232266708-9d6d9da6-a454-4ca0-83f2-a58c229ab03b.png)